Seafloor Characterization for Trawlability and Fish Habitat Using the Simrad ME70 Multibeam Echosounder in the Gulf of Alaska

 Salt Lake City, UT, USA

-Pirtle, Jodi L.; Weber, Thomas; Wilson, Christopher D.; and Rooper, Chris, "Seafloor Characterization for Trawlability and Fish Habitat Using the Simrad ME70 Multibeam Echosounder in the Gulf of Alaska" (2012).
-Center for Coastal and Ocean Mapping.
+Pirtle, Jodi L.; Weber, Thomas C.; Wilson, Christopher D.; and Rooper, Chris, "Seafloor Characterization for Trawlability and Fish Habitat Using the Simrad ME70 Multibeam Echosounder in the Gulf of Alaska" (2012).
+Ocean Sciences Meeting.
 747.